 Curriculum intent statement

-We have designed our termly curriculum enrichment weeks to provide a breadth of experience within a subject area, drawing on outside speakers, involvement of parents and developing a sense of curiosity.
-Careers advice often features within the curriculum enrichment weeks and enables visitors (including parents) to meet with the children and expose them to life outside school, providing them with ideas for their future.
-We are passionate that all children realise that it is a big and wonderful world out there that they can play an active and positive part in.
+Our termly curriculum enrichment weeks provide a breadth of experience within a subject area whilst developing the children’s curiosity.
+We draw on outside speakers and involve parents where possible to help captivate the children’s interest.
+A primary focus of our curriculum is to raise aspirations and during our curriculum enrichment weeks visitors expose the children to life outside of school, providing them with ideas for their future.
+We are passionate that all children realise that it is a big and wonderful world out there and that they can play an active and positive part in it.

 We plan opportunities for the children to know about keeping safe, linked to the KCSiE document.
 We also plan for and promote British values, (Democracy, Rule of Law, Individual Liberty, Mutual Respect and Tolerance of those of different faiths and beliefs) and the Equality Act (No Outsiders) ensuring that children are aware of their rights and responsibilities as a UK citizen.
 We promote and encourage physical health and well-being by offering a range of clubs to give children an opportunity to access a wide variety of sports clubs before and after school.
 Our PE curriculum is enriched with opportunities for children to engage in competitions, learning about team spirit, and we fully embed the importance of leading a healthy active lifestyle.

 For further details on specific subject areas, please visit our curriculum section on our school website.